WGTZ: Soft rock (2015–2017)

-On February 27, 2015, at 3 p.m., WGTZ flipped to adult contemporary music as "Soft Rock 92.9".
+On February 27, 2015, at 3 p.m., WGTZ flipped to adult contemporary as "Soft Rock 92.9".
 The final song on "Fly" was "Time for Me to Fly" by REO Speedwagon.
 The first song on "Soft Rock" was Starship's "Nothing's Gonna Stop Us Now".

 WGTZ incorporated elements of the previous format including some of the old station's playlist.
 However, the format failed to make much traction in the market, holding a 2.7 in the Spring 2017 Nielsen ratings, the last under the format.